softkave/fimidara-server-node/notes/usage-records02.md

 - Spread out the record names in usage thresholds and locks
 - Confirm that usage is checked against usage and price/cost against price/cost
 - Surface total dropped records
+- Setup a cron job to run every day to aggregate monthly dropped records and add to procfile
+- What happens if a workspace changes it's threshold during the reporting period?
+- Alert workspace owners when their threshold is reached
+- Access control for usage records, billing, and setting usage thresholds.
+- Setup acocunts for existing workspaces in Stripe.
+- Setup products and prices in Stripe.
+- Setup the subscription model in Stripe.
+- Add the workspace Stripe accounts to the subscription model.